CHAPTER 5 - ESTABLISHING AND MAINTAINING A GPC ACCOUNT

 a.
 Level 3 and 4 A/OPCs have the authority to suspend BO and CH accounts due to non-compliance with GPC policies and procedures.

 b.
 Automatic Suspensions.
 Requests for suspension exemptions for BO accounts with operational emergencies may be granted on a case-by-case basis.
-Exemption requests must be submitted in writing from the Level 4 A/OPC, through the Level 3, to the Level 2 point of contact.
+Exemption requests must be submitted in writing from the Level 4 A/OPC to the Level 3.
 In accordance with DoD business practices, U.S. Bank will automatically suspend BO accounts under the following conditions:

 1) BO’s account goes over 60 days past due (90 days after the billing date).
 The managing account and all card accounts under it are suspended until the delinquent payment has posted.